Piotr933/Barber-Shop-Booking-System/README.md

 ## Technologies

 The "Barber Shop Booking System" is a REST API project developed using Java 17 and Spring Boot 3.0.2.
 It uses Gradle for dependency management and an H2 database for data storage.
-The project incorporates Spring Actuator for monitoring and management, Spring Data JPA for database interactions, and Spring Security for authentication and authorization.
-It also uses Spring Validation for data validation, Lombok for reducing boilerplate code, and JUnit and Mockito for unit testing.
+The project incorporates Spring Data JPA for database interactions, Spring Security for authentication and authorization, Spring Validation for data validation, Lombok for reducing boilerplate code, and JUnit and Mockito for unit testing.
 Overall, this project demonstrates a range of powerful and popular technologies for Java back-end development.

 ## Tools
 * IntelliJ IDA